kyang5/coursedescriptions/source/msit.rst

 future effects of the convergence of the telecommunications, media, and information technology sectors.

-Courses may be taken in Chicago, online or at our Vernon Hills campus.
+Courses may be taken in Chicago, online or at our *new* :ref:`vernon-hills` campus.

 Entirely Online Option
 -----------------------